The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

-The barlines help us by showing where the most emphasized beats are; the first beat after each line.
+The bar lines help us by showing where the most emphasized beats are: the first beat after each line.
 This is also called the downbeat.

-All music is based on an underlying pulse, or beat.
+All music is based on an underlying pulse or beat.

-It can be very obvious, like in Rock music, or not so obvious like in some Impressionistic music e.g. This is what makes us want to dance and move to the music- or not!
+The beat is what makes us want to dance and move to the music- or not!

 Different rhythms are layered “on top of” the beat.
-This can be easy simple rhythms or complex music rhythm patterns like for example in Latin music.
+This can be easy, simple rhythms or complex music rhythm patterns like in, for example, Latin music.

 This beat (imagine the circles as a beat or pulse);